 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level the donor requires the Organization to retain as a fund of perpetual duration.
 At June 30, 2023, deficiencies of this nature exist in two donors' restricted endowments, which has an original gift value of \$5,704,333, a current fair value of \$5,288,427, and a deficiency of \$415,906, and is reported in net assets with donor restrictions.
-At June 30, 2022, deficiencies of this nature exist in four donors' restricted endowments, which has an original gift value of \$9,712,697, a current fair value of \$8,665,369, and a deficiency of \$1,047,328, and is reported in net assets with donor restrictions.
+At June 30, 2024, no deficiencies of this nature exist.